Hoshu-Dojo/hoshudojo.com/src/locations/seattle.md

 ]
 ---

-<p>The Seattle Dojo practices out of the Mitchell Activity Center, aka the MAC, part of Seattle Central College, located in the Capitol Hill neighbourhood of Seattle.
-The most convenient area for parking if nearby street parking is full can be found nearby in Cal Anderson Park, a less than five-minute walk away from the MAC.</p>
+<p>The Seattle Dojo practices out of the Nisei Veterans Committee Memorial Hall, aka the NVC Memorial Hall, located in the Little Saigon neighbourhood of Seattle.
+The NVC Memorial Hall has a long history with martial arts, originally built in 1938 as a kendo dojo.
+Ownership was transferred to the NVC in 1961, where it has since served as the NVC clubhouse and local community center.</p>
+<p>Secure parking is available at the NVC Memorial Hall, please contact us ahead of time to arrange for access.</p>